greentfrapp/project-asimov/guide_outline.md

 1. [comic] When is AI not the answer? - man holding a ton of smart gadgets, "Is that a trick question?"
 2. Illusion
+   1. Kid asking parent about math problem, parent uses Excel spreadsheet
+   2. A robot doing something bad - I have no feelings therefore I must be fair.
 3. Speed and Scale
 4. [comic] Power to accessibility ratio - grid comparison of power to accessibility technologies - this should probably be in blobs - for example gold will extend across different capacities for harm, ranging from gold flakes to King Midas
    1. Nuclear Bomb - High power Low accessibility